 Honey Custard

 Ditch the handisnacks and powdered puddings in favor of a wholesome, natural custard sweetened only with a touch of honey.
-The mildly sweet custard is easy to prepare, and rich in fat soluble vitamins.
-It’s definitely a favorite in our home during springtime when both cream and eggs are plentiful and easy to find.
-Check out this recipe for honey custard.
+The mildly sweet custard is easy to prepare, and rich in fat-soluble vitamins.
+It's definitely a favorite in our home during springtime when both cream and eggs are plentiful and easy to find.

 Healthy Treat #6: